renpy/renpy/sphinx/source/style.rst

     If not None, this should be a string.
 Ren'Py will render all windows with the same size_group value at the same size.

-.. style-property:: xminimum int

-    Sets the minimum width of the window, in pixels.

-.. style-property:: yminimum int

-    Sets the minimum height of the window, in pixels.

 .. _button-style-properties: